 Examples from the Web for perpendicularly

-Knots to inch horizontally six to nine; perpendicularly, eight to fourteen.
+Knots to inch horizontally six to ten; perpendicularly, eight to twelve.

 Knots to inch horizontally, eight to eleven; perpendicularly, nine to twelve.

-Knots to inch horizontally eleven to twenty; perpendicularly, eleven to twenty.
+Knots to inch horizontally six to ten; perpendicularly, seven to ten.

 Word Origin for perpendicular